yash-jain-1/rubiks_cube_solver/frontend/README.md

 This project is a frontend application that provides a fully interactive 3D visualization of a Rubik's Cube, built with TypeScript and Three.js.
 It is designed to connect to a separate backend solver service to fetch solutions for scrambled states and visualize the solving process.

 ![Rubik's Cube Visualizer](./assets/screenshot.png)
-*(You can replace this with a screenshot of your running application)*

 ## Features